Create a schema¶

 If the preceding statements are executed successfully, the schema is created.
 You can run the statements as follows to view the schema.

 If the schema is created successfully, in the result window, you can see the definition of the tags and edge types.
-For example, this figure shows the result of the

 Next to do¶